tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/购买指南/专有预扣资源池计费说明_intl_en.md

 </tr>
 <tr>
 <td>Jan.
 1</td>
-<td>Create a reservation containing 3 instances and valid for one month</td>
+<td>Create a reservation containing three instances and valid for one month</td>
 <td>After the reservation is successfully created, the three instances will incur an idle fee.</td>
 <td>The idle fee will charged by second and settled by hour</td>
 </tr>
 <tr>
 <td>Jan.
 2</td>
-<td>Use 1 of the reservation resource to create 1 instance with the same configuration</td>
+<td>Use one of the reservation resources to create one instance with the same configuration</td>
-<td>The unused 2 instance continue to incur an idle fee charged by pay-as-you-go mode</td>
+<td>The unused two instances continue to incur an idle fee charged by pay-as-you-go mode</td>
 <td>Pay-as-you-go instances can be created</td>
 </tr>
 <tr>
 <td>Jan.
 3</td>
 <td>Return the instance created on Jan.
 1</td>
-<td>The 3 instances in the reservation will incur an idle fee</td>
+<td>The three instances in the reservation will incur an idle fee</td>
 <td>The instance will be returned to the reservation if the reservation has not expired</td>
 </tr>
 <tr>
 <td>Jan.
 4</td>
-<td>Use 2 of the reservation resource to create 2 instance with the same configuration</td>
+<td>Use two of the reservation resources to create two instances with the same configuration</td>
-<td>The unused 1 instance continue to incur an idle fee charged by pay-as-you-go mode</td>
+<td>The unused one instance continues to incur an idle fee charged by pay-as-you-go mode</td>
 <td>Pay-as-you-go instances can be created</td>
 </tr>
 <tr>